Ian-Joseph/CleanCity/Tests/test-cases.md

 **Expected Result:** The blog section loads successfully and displays a list of blog posts.

+**Actual Result:** The blog section loads successfully and displays a list of blog posts.

 ---

 ## TC-031-02: Verify that all blog posts are related to waste management topics